anurag-pratik/chat-room/README.md

 # ChatRoom💬

-This is a real-time Chat App which supports multiple users.
+This is a real-time ChatRoom App which can be joined by multiple users.
 It is built using Socket.io, HTML, CSS, Bootstrap, Javascript, Node.js and Express.js.
 ## You can use it [here](https://chat-room-realtime.herokuapp.com/). 😊

 ![alt demo image](https://i.ibb.co/VjsSCdb/chat-room.jpg)